 I occasionally review self-published books on this site, such as my recent review of the wonderful Night of the Purple Moon by Scott Cramer.
 Not often - perhaps one a month, and I'd say I get an average of 2 requests a week - but I do so at times.
 This doesn't make me unique amongst bloggers by any means, but my gut feeling would be that it puts me in a minority.
 So, I figured I should share some tips on how best to approach review requests.
-I've seen a couple of posts from it about authors, just wanted to give you a blogger's perspective.
+I've seen a couple of posts about it from authors, just wanted to give you a blogger's perspective.

 Note: 80% of people who approach me to review their books follow at least most of these rules.
 None of them are set in stone, there's not meant to be any criticism implied of people who have approached me, whether or not I've accepted them - just hopefully some half-decent advice.

 1. Only send review requests to bloggers who might be interested in your book.
 This would seem obvious, but I've had one or two really strange ones in the past.
 Personally, as my blog name suggests, most of the books I read are YA.
 I'll accept MG at times, but I'm unlikely to be interested in adult fiction or non-fiction.
 (Caveat: if someone had written a romantic comedy book similar to Ali McNamara's wonderful From Notting Hill...
 With Love Actually and e-mailed me a review request mentioning they'd read my review of that and/or author interview with her, for example, I'd be seriously interested because it would show they've actually read the blog and think I'd be a good fit to review the book.)